miracerdin/random-user-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Click Here to See In Browser](https://random-user-app-ten.vercel.app/).
+This project was bootstrapped with [Click here to see the page](https://random-user-app-ten.vercel.app/).

 ## Available Scripts